TropComplique/WESPE/README.md

 # WESPE in `pytorch`
 This an implementation of [WESPE: Weakly Supervised Photo Enhancer for Digital Cameras](https://arxiv.org/abs/1709.01118).
+Also I tried an idea from [Deep Photo Enhancer](https://github.com/nothinglo/Deep-Photo-Enhancer).

 ## How to use this
 1. Read the code and understand it.